marumatosb/mini-blog/README.md

 A framework and mini-blog based on "The Perfect PHP Instruction Manual, Chapters 7 and 8."

 ## Production Environment
-Rental Server / PHP7.4 / MySQL 5.7 / Cyberduck / VSCode
+Rental Server / PHP7.4 / MySQL 5.7 / HTML / CSS / Cyberduck / VSCode